brevzin/cpp_proposals/3394_annotations/annotations.md

 }
 ```

 This *works*, but it's not really the ideal way of doing it.
 This could still run into potential issues with ambiguous specialization of `std::formatter`.
 Better would be to allow the `Debug` annotation to, at the point of completion of `Point`, inject an explicit specialization of `std::formatter`.
-This would rely both on the ability for the annotation to be called back and language support for such injection (see [@P3294R1] ("Code Injection with Token Sequences")).
+This would rely both on the ability for the annotation to be called back and language support for such injection (see [@P3294R2]{.title}).

 There are still open questions as to how to handle such callbacks.
 Does an annotation that gets called back merit different syntax from an annotation that doesn't?
 Can it mutate the entity that it is attached to?
 How do we name the potential callbacks?
 Should the callback be registered implicitly (e.g., if an annotation of type `X` with member `X::annotate_declaration(...)` appears, that member is automatically a callback invoked when an entity is first declared with an annotation of type `X`) or explicitly (e.g., calling `annotated_declaration_callback(^^X, X_handler)` would cause `X_handler(...)` to be invoked when an entity is first declared with an annotation of type `X`).

 # Wording

-The wording is relative to [@P2996R7].
+The wording is relative to [@P2996R9].

 ## Language